Water Chemistry Water Chemistry — Does Pool Chlorine Make You Darker? Skin Effects Explained

 Wet Skin and UV Rays

 Wet skin can actually intensify UV exposure in some cases.
-Water droplets on skin can act like tiny magnifying glasses, focusing UV rays and potentially increasing sun damage and tanning in localized areas.
+Water droplets on skin can act like tiny lenses, focusing UV rays and potentially increasing sun damage and tanning in localized areas.

 Proper Pool Chemistry to Minimize Skin Issues